csuntechlab/Socket/README.md

 ## Proposed Changes
 In this project, we seek to modify the existing socket program to create a master node that manages a set of workers.
 An initial set of workers are created (forked) at the start of the program.
 As new requests are received, one of the workers fields the request.
 Once complete, the work exits and the master preforks another worker.

 Via this approach, there is always a set of workers ready to respond to a network request.
+As such, the turn-around time associated with each request is reduced, since the associated process-creation cost is not incurred.

 ### Example
 $ socket -p "cat" -l -f -W 4 -B localhost -s 7000